zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_bootstrap-token_all.md

 ```
       --kubeconfig string   The KubeConfig file to use when talking to the cluster.
 If the flag is not set, a set of standard locations are searched for an existing KubeConfig file. (default "/etc/kubernetes/admin.conf")
+      --rootfs string       [EXPERIMENTAL] The path to the 'real' host root filesystem.
 ```